neoluiz/ManipulatingVectors_Cpp/README.md

 8. Find the position of the smallest vector element;
 9. Show the vector elements;

+Some "concerns" were taken into account during implementation, such as:
+	a.
+Since we are dealing with the C ++ programming language, we must allocate memory for both vectors (numeric and string) before executing the algorithm, thus needing to know how many inputs both will support.
+	b.
+If the maximum number of entries is reached, the algorithm will inform the user of such restriction and display only possible operations, restricting insertions.
+Therefore, specific functions to deal with this kind of "problem" have been implemented.

 Finally, the code was written to run on Windows.
 Changes, with the addition of packages (includes), may be required for execution on other Operating Systems.